aeon-toolkit/aeon/README.md

 pip install aeon
 ```

-To install with all optional dependencies:
+To install with all optional dependencies (including deep learning):

 ```
 pip install aeon[all_extras]